don1997/csm/README.md

 * Add feature to enter snippet and save
 * Add feature to edit snippet and save
 * Add feature to delete snippet
-* Add feat view snippet
+* Add feat view snippet x
 * Establish and maintain workflow!

 ### Project questions